ipspace/netlab/docs/module/isis.md

 | VyOS               | ✅  | ✅  | ✅  |  ❌  | ✅  | ✅ |

 **Notes:**
-* On Arista EOS, IPv6 is enabled on all interfaces as soon as one interface has an IPv6 address.
+* On Arista EOS, IPv6 is enabled on all interfaces as soon as one of them has an IPv6 address.
 Arista EOS implementation of IS-IS refuses to work on interfaces with missing address families.
-* On VyOS, IPv6 is enabled on all interfaces as soon as one interface has an IPv6 address.
+* On VyOS, IPv6 is enabled on all interfaces as soon as one of them has an IPv6 address.
 * Cisco ASA does not support P2P IS-IS links.
 You could add `isis.network_type: false` to point-to-point links connecting ASA to other devices.

 ## Global Parameters

 * **isis.area** -- CLNS area prefix.
-Router address (NET) is computed from area prefix, 6-byte system ID (using **id** node attribute) and NSAP selector (.00)
+Router address (NET) is computed from area prefix, 6-byte system ID (using **id** node attribute), and NSAP selector (.00)
 * **isis.type** -- IS-IS router type (**level-1**, **level-2** or **level-1-2**.
 Default: **level-2**)
 * **isis.bfd** -- enable BFD for IS-IS.
 This parameter could be a boolean value (*True*/*False*) or a dictionary of address families, for example: